-Tips On Writing Well
+Tips On How To Write Well

 When it comes to writing for the web, short and snappy is always the best way to go.
 However, every writer has his or her own “comfort zone”; finding yours – and using it to the best of your ability – is a great way to get into the groove of producing a lot of articles for Textbroker.
 Here, meaghan shares some of her best tips on finding that comfort zone.

 When it comes to writing for the web, short and snappy is always the best way to go.
+Learning how to write well is most important.
 However, every writer has his or her own “comfort zone”; finding yours – and using it to the best of your ability – is a great way to get into the groove of producing a lot of articles for Textbroker.
-Beyond that rather vague advice, though, there are a few concrete tidbits that I'd like to pass along to you.
-They have served me well during the time I've written for Textbroker; some were writing habits that I'd already possessed, and others were things that I learned over time.
-By sharing them with you, I hope that I can provide a bit of inspiration, make you aware of something that you otherwise weren't – or even inspire you to kick things up a notch.
+Beyond that rather vague advice, though, there are a few concrete tidbits that I’d like to pass along to you.
+They have served me well during the time I’ve written for Textbroker; some were writing habits that I’d already possessed, and others were things that I learned over time.
+By sharing them with you, I hope that I can provide a bit of inspiration, make you aware of something that you otherwise weren’t – or even inspire you to kick things up a notch.

 The Thesaurus Is Your Friend